Epirasque/FTLshipGibGenerator/README.md

 # Known Issues

-So far all have been fixed.
+- Glow can sometimes cause an issue

 ## Performance

 It should be noted that having more gibs in your mod will increase memory consumption (more images are loaded initially) and load times.
-If you have at least 8 GB of memory this will still work for Multiverse which comes with way more than a thousand custom ships.
+If you have at least 8 GB of memory this will still work for Multiverse, which comes with way more than a thousand custom ships.
 With that huge amount of ships the time to load the game initially is increased by about 20% (7s on my older PC) for loading more than a 5000 individual gib pieces.

 # What Is Planned For The Future?